 Now, that’s what you call a broad essay topic.

 There is way too much you can write on this topic without being able to dive deep into any of the concepts.
 Doing so leaves you with a generic and superficial paper that’s not touched upon any argument or idea in detail.

 Don’t make that mistake.
 Always start with a broad topic but find ways to narrow it down to make it more specific.
 For instance, can you focus on one aspect or limit it to a particular era, demographic, or location?

 Taking a cue from the above topic example, a way to make it more focussed and specific would be to write on ‘Anorexia, and Its Relation with Mental Health’ instead.

 Notice how anorexia is still the umbrella topic, but here, you’ll focus your research and writing efforts on the correlation between anorexia and mental health.

 Mistake #2: Choosing a Very Narrow Topic

-Yes, that’s a problem too because if your topic is too narrow, it will get difficult to do research and find adequate information to support your arguments.
+Yes, that’s a problem, too, because if your topic is too narrow, it will be difficult to research and find adequate information to support your arguments.

-Topics that are too narrow are usually those that are new or too distinct.
+Topics that are too narrow are usually new or too distinct.
 If you think you’ve chosen a topic that’s very narrow, it’s a good idea to do a quick check online and the kind of existing information.

 Let’s take an example - ‘The Influence of Instagram on Body Image’ can be slightly widened to ‘The Influence of Social Media on Body Image’ - this gives you more scope for research.